CHC33021 Certificate III in Individual Support (Ageing and Disability)

 • 6 elective units, consisting of:

-• At least 3 units from the electives listed in the qualification specification under Group A or B in www.training.gov.au/Training/Details/CHC33021
+• at least 3 units from those units listed under Group A or B

-• The remaining units from any of the Group’s A, B or C in www.training.gov.au/Training/Details/CHC33021.
+• The remaining units from any of the Groups A, B or C below.

 Any combination of electives that meets the rules above can be selected for the award of the Certificate III in Individual Support.